 Gina earned a Ph.D. in molecular biology from the Medical School, National and Capodistrian University of Athens, Greece, and a M.Sc. degree in advanced molecular biology and biotechnology at the University of London, UK.
-She also holds an M.B.A. from New York University’s Stern Business School.
+Recognizing the benefits of management training and a business acumen within philanthropy, she earned an M.B.A. from New York University’s Stern Business School since joining Helmsley in 2010.

 - Op-Ed: Lessons from Diabetes Can Strengthen Global Care for People with NCDs